Omitting types in logic of metric structures: Preliminaries

 (An analogous condition holds for $n$-ary function symbols for $n\geq 2$.) \end{enumerate} The set of $\gamma\in [0,1]^{\omega^2}$ satisfying (i) and (ii) is a closed subspace of the Hilbert cube, and $\hM(L)$ is equipped with the induced compact metric topology.
-For $\gamma\in \hM(L)$ we can consider the structure with universe $\omega$ and metric given by $\gamma$.
-This structure falls short of being an $L$-structure only because it is incomplete, and the completion $M(\gamma)$ of such structure is a separable $L$-structure.
-Every complete separable metric $L$-structure $M$ is a completion of such countable structure.
-Also, every such $M$ has many different representations in $\hM(L)$.
+To $\gamma\in \hM(L)$ we associate the structure $M_0(\gamma)$ with the universe $\omega$ and the metric defined by $d(i,j)=\gamma(i,j)$.
+Terms $\fp_j$, for $j\in \omega$ (and therefore function symbols) are interpreted in $M_0(\gamma)$ using (ii).
+This structure is not an $L$-structure because it is incomplete, and its metric completion $M(\gamma)$ is a separable $L$-structure.
+Every complete separable metric $L$-structure $M$ is isometric to a completion of $M_0(\gamma)$ corresponding to some $\gamma\in \hM(L)$ and every such $M$ has many nonisomorphic representations in $\hM(L)$.
+(Necessarily so, because the isomorphism relation of $L$-structures is frequently not classifiable by countable structures; see \cite{Hj:Book}.)

-One can modify $\hM(L)$ to accommodate the case when $L$ has predicate symbols.
-As a matter of fact, the version of space $\hM(L)$ in the case when $L$ has only predicate symbols was considered in \cite[p.
-2]{yaacov2014lopez}; let us recall the details.
-For each $n$-ary predicate symbol $R$ add a function $\gamma_R\colon \omega^n\to [0,1]$ corresponding to the interpretation of $R$ in $M(\gamma)$.
-The straightforward details are omitted.